rvwoens/centos-laravel-stack/README.md

 color prompts, timezone settings, ntp server, fortune and cowsay (just for fun)

 #### 07 php
-Set up php 74 including fpm and composer
+Set up php including fpm and composer

 #### 08 node and npm
-Installs node, npm and yarn
+Optionally Installs node, npm and yarn

 #### 09 mysql / mariadb
-installs mariadb and sets it up for production
+Optionally installs mariadb and sets it up for production

 * MariaDB asks some questions during install, like the root password to be used